MixMaster32305/ipsum/README.md

 1. Run [ipsum] on a root terminal (use sudo -s and login before launching).
 2. Run [connect] to get a session for your remote server.
 3. Use nmap [ip] to scout your target.
-4. Use targetedhack [ip] [port] to launch an attack on that target and get a shell then privilege escalate and login to root using sudo [user] [password]
+4. Use hack [ip] [port] to launch an attack on that target and get a shell then privilege escalate and login to root using sudo [user] [password]
 5. On the new session, use [jump] to load metax then pivot to lan connections to dig in deeper.
 6. Once finished, use [swap] to transition back to your host or server session, then use [clearsessions] to clear logs on all sessions and close everything but the host session.
 ```